 Returns can be a major issue for online retailers of all sizes.
 These issues are compounded by the fact that returns matter to online shoppers.
-In the 2018 survey of Canadian online shoppers, 40% indicated that they would abandon cart if the returns policy was not ideal.
-Here’s a look at some more numbers that prove it:
+In this study, 96% of consumers said they would shop with a retailer again based on an easy return experience.
+Here’s a look at some additional data on product returns:

 - At least 30% of products purchased online are returned vs. 8.9% in brick and mortar stores

 - 92% of customers will buy something again if the returns process was easy